Southampton-RSG/2015-09-17-southampton/novice/git/01-setup.md

 > Some previous experience with the shell is expected,
 > *but isn't mandatory*.

-## Get Started - The Scenario - Comedy Monsters
+## Get Started - The Scenario - Comedy Monsters plan a space mission

-Lets walk through a little scenario to get some hands on experience using Git.
+Lets walk through a (painfully contrived) little scenario to get some hands on experience using Git.

 **Linux and Mac users should open a terminal, windows users to should go to the Start Menu open GitBash from the Git group.**

 **Post-Its**

-Wolfman and Dracula have been hired by Universal Missions to investigate if it is possible to send their next planetary lander to Mars.
+**(FULL SCREEN SLIDE 9 /10 - Monsters... / ...to Space)**

-**(FULL SCREEN SLIDE 9 /10 - Monsters to Mars)**
+We've have been hired by the **Transylvanian Space Agency** to investigate if it is possible to send their next planetary lander to Mars.

 **Switch out of fullscreen**
 **Open Terminal**